WALKING IN ALBANIAN ALPS

 After lunch and a bit of rest, we have ample time to swim in the clear river, bask in the sun and enjoy exploring the park in your own way.
 Afterwards, we head back down the trail to the lake where our boat awaits to transport us to the far shore of Fierza, then drive to Valbona Valley, our home for the next two nights.
 After dinner the remainder of the afternoon is yours to rest, read, enjoy the views or soak in your surroundings.
 All meals included.

 Boating: 3 hours; Walk: 2-3 hours.

 Day 3: A warm-up hike offers dramatic views of the Valbona Valley.

-Surrounded by high mountains, "Valbona Valley National Park”, considered as the miracle of the Albanian Alps.
+Surrounded by high mountains, "Valbona Valley National Park”, is considered the miracle of the Albanian Alps.
 Clean air, high and characteristic mountain peaks, lakes, numerous water resources, forests, mountains, flora and fauna provide conditions for eco-tourism.
-Certainly, the valley is known for the rare natural beauties, high mountains, biodiversity and natural monuments.
-The views and landscapes are very stunning, particularly in the clear summer nights, in the light of the moon, as the stars stand and watch, nestled in the lap of Albania Alps, it is just a place beyond your imagination.
+Certainly, the valley is known for its rare natural beauties, high mountains, biodiversity and natural monuments.
+The views and landscapes are very stunning, particularly on the clear summer nights, in the light of the moon, as the stars stand and watch, nestled in the lap of the Albania Alps, it is just a place beyond your imagination.

 Depending on your shape, we can go either further till the Pyramid 18, for about 1.3hr or descent down slowly to the valley, followed by an interesting afternoon to get in touch with nature and culinary traditions, as well as participate in the everyday life of the locals.
 All meals included.